openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 ### `poller` Thing

 `poller` thing takes care of polling the Modbus serial slave or Modbus TCP server data regularly.
+You must give each of your bridge Things a name that is unique for this binding.

 | Parameter     | Type    | Required | Default if omitted | Description                                                                                                                                                                                    |
 | ------------- | ------- | -------- | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |